Chronicling the Yemen conflict: 6 photographers tell their stories

 A group of children play football against a backdrop of destroyed houses in Sa'ada, north west Yemen.
 The northern governorate has witnessed several episodes of violence since 2006 that left behind immense destruction.

 It took a long journey for this severely malnourished infant coming from the village of Saqayn to reach the Al-Salam Hospital in Sa'ada.
-The protracted conflict and the difficulty of movement of goods have resulted in a major food crisis in the country.
+The protracted conflict and the difficulty of movement of goods have resulted in a major food crisis in Yemen.
 According to the latest figures, almost 16 million Yemenis are affected by the food crisis engulfing the country.